wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-security.md

 The FTPS link for your app can be found with the following steps:

 1. Open the [Azure Management Portal](https://manage.windowsazure.cn).
+
 2. Select **Browse All**.
 3. From the **Browse** blade, select **App Services**.
 4. From the **App Services** blade, Select the desired app.
 5. From the app's blade, select **All settings**.
 6. From the **Settings** blade, select **Properties**.
 7. The FTP and FTPS links are provided on the **Settings** blade.
+
+
+2. Select **Web Apps**.
+4. Select the desired app.
+5. Click **Dashboard**
+6. You can find the **FTPS HOST NAME** there.
+

 For more information on FTPS, see [File Transfer Protocol](http://en.wikipedia.org/wiki/File_Transfer_Protocol).

+
 ## Next steps

-For more information on the security of the Azure platform, information on reporting a **security incident or abuse**, or to inform Microsoft that you will be performing **penetration testing** of your site, see the security section of the [Windows Azure Trust Center](https://azure.microsoft.com/support/trust-center/security/).
+For more information on the security of the Azure platform, information on reporting a **security incident or abuse**, or to inform Microsoft that you will be performing **penetration testing** of your site, see the security section of the [Azure Trust Center](https://azure.microsoft.com/support/trust-center/security/).

 For more information on **web.config** or **applicationhost.config** files in Azure Web Apps, see [Configuration options unlocked in Azure web apps](https://azure.microsoft.com/blog/2014/01/28/more-to-explore-configuration-options-unlocked-in-windows-azure-web-sites/).
+
+
+##<a name="next"></a> Next steps

+For more information on the security of the Azure platform, information on reporting a **security incident or abuse**, or to inform Microsoft that you will be performing **penetration testing** of your site, see the security section of the [Azure Trust Center](/support/trust-center/security/).

+For more information on **web.config** or **applicationhost.config** files in Azure Web Apps, see [Configuration options unlocked in Azure web apps](/blog/2014/01/28/more-to-explore-configuration-options-unlocked-in-windows-azure-web-sites/).
+

 For information on logging information for Azure Web Apps, which may be useful in detecting attacks, see [Enable diagnostic logging](/documentation/articles/web-sites-enable-diagnostic-log).
+

 >[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter app in Azure Web App.
 No credit cards required; no commitments.

 ## What's changed

 * For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+